>>

 mysql -P9306 -h0

-And check the indexed available
+And check the indexes available

 SHOW TABLES;

-And perform a first query on our index:
+Perform a first query on our table:

 SELECT * FROM sakila_film;